Goldemar: Summary

 Only the first nine stanzas of the Goldemar have survived.
 They tell that Dietrich once set off into the forest to defeat the giants who live in Trutmunt forest.
 While on this quest, he comes across a mountain where dwarfs make their home.
 He notices that the dwarfs have a girl with them, and immediately falls in love.
 The dwarfs attempt to hide the girl, and their king, Goldemar, responds when Dietrich asks them about her.
 The text breaks off in the middle of his speech.

 From the Heldenbuch-Prosa we know that the girl's name is Herlin, a princess from Portugal.
 King Goldemar had abducted her after her father was slain by heathens, but the girl had resisted Goldemar's attempts to sleep with her.
 Dietrich then rescued and married her.
 From the late medieval romance Reinfrid von Braunschweig we also know that Dietrich had to defeat various giants who were at Goldemar's command.
 In the process, Dietrich and his companions destroyed the Trutmunt forest and the dwarfs' mountain.

 Manuscript transmission and dating

 The Goldemar is transmitted in a single paper manuscript dating from the middle of the fourteenth-century (c.
 1355-1357).
 Only eight leaves survive, on which, besides the Goldemar, medical recipes, a Latin-German glossary of the names of herbs, and a second Dietrich poem, the Virginal are found.
 The manuscript is found today in the Germanisches Nationalmuseum in Nuremberg (Hs.
 80).

-The poem itself probably dates to sometime around 1230, as this the time when its author is attested.
+The poem itself probably dates to sometime around 1230, as this is the time when its author is attested.